 Syracuse (Siracusa - Συράκουσαι) is notable for its rich Greek history heritage, the baroque architecture, and as the birthplace of the preeminent Greek mathematician and engineer Archimedes.
-The city was founded by ancient Greek Corinthians in 734 BC and became a very powerful city-state.
+The city was founded by ancient Greek Corinthians in 734 BC and became a mighty city-state.
 Syracuse was allied with Sparta and Corinth and exerted influence over the entirety of Magna Graecia, of which it was the most important city.
 Described by Cicero as "the greatest Greek city and the most beautiful of them all", it equaled Athens in size during the fifth century BC.

-The city was struck by two ruinous earthquakes in 1542 and 1693, and a plague in 1729.
-The 17th century destruction changed the appearance of Syracuse forever, as well as the entire Val di Noto, whose cities were rebuilt along the typical lines of Sicilian Baroque, considered one of the most typical expressions of art of Southern Italy.
+The city was struck by two ruinous earthquakes in 1542 and 1693 and a plague in 1729.
+The 17th-century destruction changed the appearance of Syracuse forever, as well as the entire Val di Noto, whose cities were rebuilt along the typical lines of Sicilian Baroque, considered one of the most typical expressions of art of Southern Italy.

-The Parco Archeologico Neapolis occupies a big area at the south foothills of Temenite Hill.
+The Parco Archeologico Neapolis occupies a big area at the southern foothills of Temenite Hill.
 It corresponds to a small part of the ancient Greek and Roman quarter of Neapolis of Syracuse (from the Greek "Νεά πόλις" = "New Town").

 Temenite Hill (Τεμενίτης Λόφος) used to be the heart of the public activity of the ancient Greek colony of Syracuse.
 Visiting this great historical and natural area, one can understand the grandeur of the Greek city.

 Some meters after the entrance to the archeological park, you will find the ticket booth.
-Be sure to hang onto your ticket when going from one place to the other, as there are two different ticket check points (just to make life complicated): one entering the Greek theater/latomia and one entering the Roman amphitheater.
+Be sure to hang onto your ticket when going from one place to the other, as there are two different ticket checkpoints (just to make life complicated): one entering the Greek theater/latomia and one entering the Roman amphitheater.

 Greek Theatre (Teatro Greco)

 On the highest point of the Temenite hill is the Greek Theater (Teatro Greco), where classical plays are still performed.
-Overlooking the city, the Greek Theater is the largest example of theater architecture of the Greek West.
+Overlooking the city, the Greek Theater is the largest example of the theater architecture of the Greek West.
 Constructed in the 5th century BC, this wonderfully preserved theater has remained in remarkable condition and appears today much as it did centuries ago.
 It has the peculiarity of being almost entirely carved in stone.
 In addition to the performances, the theater was used for popular assemblies.
 After being adapted in imperial times to the circus games, the theater was abandoned.